manuuokoye/TOP-Files/README.md

 # TOP-Files
-This is where I will be uploading my ODdn Project progress
+This is where I will be uploading my Odin Project progress